Bud Stallworth

-Stallworth was selected 7th overall by the Seattle SuperSonics in the 1972 NBA draft, and by the Denver Rockets in the 1972 ABA Draft.
+Stallworth was selected seventh overall by the Seattle SuperSonics in the 1972 NBA draft, and by the Denver Rockets in the 1972 American Basketball Association (ABA) draft.
 After two seasons with the Sonics, he was made available in the 1974 expansion draft to be selected by the New Orleans Jazz, for whom he played for three seasons.
 His playing career was cut short due to a back injury sustained in an automobile accident in 1977.
 In 1972 while at KU, Stallworth scored 50 points in a win against Missouri.

 In 1978, Stallworth graduated from KU with a bachelor of social work degree.